 This catastrophic cascade of events leads to the cognitive decline — memory loss, confusion, difficulty thinking — that is a common feature in neurodegenerative diseases, including Alzheimer's and multiple sclerosis.

 But neuroscientist Katerina Akassoglou has identified a way to stop the fallout from fibrin: an antibody that can block the protein from causing inflammation without compromising fibrin’s clotting abilities.

-"It's not that sledgehammer approach. ...
-It's not a global immunosuppressant the way you see with a number of other approaches to treating inflammation,” says Dan Burgess, president and CEO of Therini Bio, the small San Francisco-based company driving Akassoglou's work forward.
+“It’s not that sledgehammer approach.
+It’s not a global immunosuppressant, the way you see with a number of other approaches to treating inflammation,” explained Dan Burgess, current board member and former president and CEO of Therini Bio, the small San Francisco–based company driving Akassoglou’s work forward.

 AARP invests in the future of dementia treatments

-Therini Bio is one of several companies homing in on inflammation as a so-called target for treating dementia, which affects 50 million people worldwide.
+Therini Bio is one of several companies homing in on inflammation as a so-called target for treating dementia, which affects more than 55 million people worldwide, according to the World Health Organization.
 The growing interest in the approach has been part of a larger effort from researchers to cast a wider net in the search for dementia therapies after decades of failed drug trials.
-While there are medicines on the market that can temporarily help with the symptoms of dementia — and one that could potentially slow the progression of Alzheimer's disease, the most common form of dementia, nothing so far can reverse or cure it.
+While there are medicines on the market that can temporarily help with the symptoms of dementia — and two that could potentially slow the progression of Alzheimer’s disease, the most common form of dementia — nothing so far can reverse or cure it.

 The Dementia Discovery Fund (DDF) has taken this mission to heart.
 The transatlantic venture capital fund invests in and creates early-stage biotech companies exploring potentially groundbreaking therapies for Alzheimer’s and other dementias.
 In 2018, AARP invested $60 million in DDF to support its quest for dementia treatments and, ultimately, a cure.